 Na’vi River Journey

 Do we love this Avatar-themed boat ride through the bioluminescent forest?
 Absolutely.
 Are we standing in sweltering heat for an hour to see it again?
 No way.
 This holds true with many of the newer attractions around the parks.
-Disney fans are excited to experience an attraction for the first time (often visiting on the opening week); however, we prefer to wait for line queues to die down before revisiting newer attractions that have long wait times.
+Disney fans are excited to experience an attraction for the first time (often visiting during the opening week); however, we prefer to wait for line queues to die down before revisiting newer attractions with long wait times.

 Pro Park Tip- Do Not Order Quick Service Food In-Person